Shipping season has officially closed at the Mary River mine.

 Baffinland Iron Mines Corp. announced Nov.
 8 its plans to ship ore out from July 24 to October 17 were a success.

 “As we focus on our expansion program, a successful, safe, and responsible shipping season remains a critical component of our growth.
 Along with our employees, I want to thank all of our partners involved in making this program a success.
 This includes our shipping partners and the continued support of the North Baffin communities and the Qikiqtani Inuit Association (QIA),” stated president and chief executive officer Brian Penney.

 The company stated it shipped approximately 5.1 million tonnes of iron ore from its Milne Inlet port to markets in Europe, the United Kingdom, Taiwan, and Japan.
 Seventy-one voyages carried an average of 71,750 tonnes of iron ore each over 86 days.

-Baffinland Iron Mines Corp. received federal approval for its production increase of ore to 6 Mt/a (megatonnes per annum) from 4.2 Mt/a Sept.
+Baffinland Iron Mines Corp. received federal approval for its production increase of ore to six million tonnes per year from 4.2 million tonnes Sept.
 30 despite the Nunavut Impact Review Board recommending against it.

 But QIA stepped in, showing support for the company after the renegotiation of its Inuit Impact Benefit Agreement.

 “QIA pledged that it could only consider supporting the 2018 Production Increase Application if there was a consistent drive towards directly improving the lives of Inuit as a result of the project.
 QIA was no longer willing to accept inaction in key benefit areas such as Inuit training, employment, contracting and project monitoring and mitigation,” stated the regional Inuit organization at the time.